cohere-ai/cohere-toolkit/docs/custom_tool_guides/tool_guide.md

 ```
 ### Implementing a Tool

 Add the implementation inside a tool class that inherits from `BaseTool`.
-This class will need to implement
+This class will need to implement the `call()` method, which should return a list of dictionary results.

-the `call()` method, which should return a list of dictionary results.
+Note: To enable citations, each result in the list should contain a "text" field.

 For example, let's look at the community-implemented `ArxivRetriever`: